Unitary quantum matter-bounce in a universe with a positive cosmological constant: Quantization of dust dominated universe with cosmological constant

-Following Ref.~\cite{Baldiotti_2011}, the self-adjoint extension corresponding to $\epsilon=\pi/2$ is particularly convenient.
-This choice implies $a_2=0$, meaning that the solutions involving the hypergeometric function of the second kind ($\mathcal{U}$) do not contribute to the eigenfunctions of this specific self-adjoint Hamiltonian.
-This selection is crucial for deriving standard orthonormality relations based on the hypergeometric functions of the first kind ($\mathcal{F}$), which are essential for constructing unitarily evolving wave packets.
-Other choices of $\epsilon \neq \pi/2$ would include contributions from $\mathcal{U}$ functions \cite{Baldiotti_2011,Gitman2012-ya}.

-Crucially, the choice of self-adjoint extension determines the spectrum of $\hat{H}_u$.
-For the physically motivated extensions (assuming $\rho_0 > 0$), the spectrum of $\hat{H}_u$ consists of: \begin{itemize} \item A continuous spectrum for $E_u < 0$.
-This corresponds to cases where the cosmological constant $\Lambda = -E_u > 0$. \item A discrete spectrum of positive eigenvalues $E_{u,n} > 0$.
-This corresponds to cases where the cosmological constant $\Lambda_{n} = -E_{u,n} < 0$ is quantized as $\Lambda_{n}=-\frac{\rho_0^2}{3n^2}$, leading to $E_{u,n} = \frac{\rho_0^2}{3n^2}$ for $n \in \mathbb{Z}_+$. \end{itemize} This means the quantum theory allows only discrete values for a negative cosmological constant, dependent on the dust energy density parameter $\rho_0$.
-This quantization of $\Lambda$ when it is negative is a notable feature, analogous to the quantization of energy levels in the Hydrogen atom, and has been observed in other quantum gravitational scenarios as well \cite{Gielen_PRL}.

-We derived the normalization factor for these stationary states.
-For the continuous spectrum ($E_u < 0$, corresponding to $\Lambda > 0$), the generalized eigenstates are delta-function normalized.
-Using asymptotic analysis (as outlined in Sec.~36 of \cite{Landau1981-ej}, see Appendix \ref{Appendix_Norm}), these states (based on $\mathcal{F}$) are:

-where $k \equiv 2\sqrt{\Lambda/3} = \sqrt{-4E_u/3}$ is the wave number associated with the $v$-coordinate for $\Lambda>0$.
-For the discrete spectrum ($E_u > 0$, corresponding to $\Lambda < 0$ quantized), the stationary states are Kronecker-delta normalized and take the form of Laguerre polynomials (see Appendix \ref{Appendix_Norm}):

-where $\kappa_n = 2\rho_0/3n$.
-These stationary states form a complete, orthonormal basis (in the generalized sense for the continuous part):
+where $k \equiv 2\sqrt{\Lambda/3}$ is the wave number associated with the $v$-coordinate for $\Lambda>0$.
+These stationary states form a complete, orthonormal basis (in the generalized sense~\cite{Madrid_2005}):

-Here, $k$ represents the continuous parameter for the $\Lambda>0$ sector (e.g., $k_v$ itself or a related continuous energy label $E_u<0$), and $n$ is the discrete quantum number for the $\Lambda<0$ sector (labeling discrete positive $E_{u,n}$).
 These states will be used for the construction of unitarily evolving wave packets, enabling the study of the quantum dynamics of a dust-dominated universe with a cosmological constant.
+Notice, we are treating $P_\td$ as a c-number in this framework and we are not taking superposition over its eigenvalue $\rho_0$.

+In this work, we focus on case of the positive cosmological constant sector of the quantum model, corresponding to a universe with an early time dust-domination era and a late time de Sitter expansion.
+The negative cosmological constant sector of the quantum model is studied in \cite{QC-Letter}.